secoats/oats_notes/network_recon/http.md

 4. Check for SQL Injections
 5. Google for default credentials (If you know the name of the webapp)
 6. Check for "username is wrong" type info leaks
-7. Search for possible usernames on the wider site ("About Us", ssl cert, etc.)
+7. Search for possible usernames on the wider site ("About Us", ssl cert, github, social media, etc.)
 8. Try to create a low privilege user.
 Enumerate username-format, password requirements, etc. Also even low priv users sometimes can see sensitive data.
 9. Check password reset rules